rabbitmq/rabbitmq-website/site/install-debian.md

 </pre>

 It is possible to list multiple repositories, for example, one that provides RabbitMQ and one that [provides Erlang/OTP packages](#erlang-repositories).
-On Ubuntu 18.04 that can be done by modifying the command in the above example like so:
+On Ubuntu 18.04 or Ubuntu 20.04 that can be done by modifying the command in the above example like so:

 <pre class="lang-bash">
 sudo tee /etc/apt/sources.list.d/bintray.rabbitmq.list &lt;&lt;EOF